 Cultures containg Staphlococcus xylosis, Lactobacillus curvatus, and Pediococcus acidilactici provide protection against a population explosion of Lm in fermented sausages.
 Chr.
 Hansen North America produces several bioprotective meat cultures; Bactoferm F-LC and the newer Bacterferm BL-C-48.
 A source for these is listed below

 EXTERIOR MOLD CULTURES:

 Many fermented sausages, especially Northern Italian and American-Italian dry salami are generally covered in a pure white mold; much like a good French brie cheese.
 This is desirable and contributes to the overall taste of the final product.
-The mold (fungus)is a variety of Pennicilium (Penicilium nalgiovense) and is applied to the surface casing after stuffing and tieing the salami, prior to fermentation.
+The mold (fungus) is a variety of Penicillium (Penicilium nalgiovense) and is applied to the surface casing after stuffing and tying the salami, prior to fermentation.
 The easily available product is Bactoferm M-EK-4.

 CHOOSING A STARTER CULTURE

 Consider the qualities you want in your final product.
 Are you trying to mimic a particular geographic style; German Polish, Italian, etc.?
 Would you like it to be having a tang [a sharp or acidic] tang or a mild one?
 What about sweetness?
 What about salt—with its concentration kill or inhibit the starter culture?
 And then there is the flavor component—how do you define that quality?
 Do you consider it divorced from the added spices or in addition to their characteristics?
 Often it’s a matter of a somewhat educated choice based on experimentation.